hashing-it-out/hashing-it-out.github.io/content/posts/blockchain-networks/2023_02_12-Security-p1/index.md

 date: "2023-02-12"
 categories:
   - "hashing-it-out"
-featuredImage: "images/Application2web.png"
+featuredImage: "images/Security 1.png"
-summary: "In this episode, Corey, Dee and Jessie talk to Head of Engineering at Ava Labs, Patrick O'Grady."
+summary: "Corey, Dee, and Jessie talk to Mehdi Zerouali, Director at Sigma Prime, about security on the blockchain."
 series:
   - "blockchain-networks"
 tags: